-How to see Sirius B | EarthSky.org
+EarthSky | Sirius B: How to see Sirius’ companion

 Sometimes the eye is covered in excess fluid (tears, basically) which blurs the image.
 Back off from the eyepiece a few millimeters and blink slowly and firmly a couple times (but don’t squeeze it shut too hard), then resume.

 In theory, Sirius B should be just outside the bundle of shimmering brightness centered on Sirius A, but being pretty weak it’s hidden by the tremendous glare from the primary.
-Once in a while, something will coalesce out of nothing in that area, and you’ll see the unmistakable round pattern of a star.
+Once in a while, something will coalesce out of nothing, and you’ll see the unmistakable round pattern of a star.

-Even in good seeing, it will wink in and out of existence.
-Or you’ll see it for a few moments, then it will vanish again for a long time.
-Do not confuse it with a diffraction or seeing artifact from the primary; stars are round, whereas artifacts are typically more linear or oddly-shaped.
+Even in good seeing, it’ll wink in and out of existence.
+Or you’ll see it for a few moments, then it’ll vanish again for a long time.
+Don’t confuse it with a diffraction artifact from the primary.
+Stars are round, whereas artifacts are typically more linear or oddly shaped.

 Only when seeing is very good will you be able to see Sirius B for extended periods of time.
 Usually it’s more elusive than that.

-When your eyes are tired, take a break, or observe the Great Orion Nebula nearby.
-Or look at Rigel A/B again and memorize the distance between them.
+When your eyes are tired, take a break, go observe the Great Orion Nebula or Rigel A/B again.
 Then get back to hunting Sirius B.

-If this is the first time you’re attempting this observation, and you fail, well, that’s normal.
+If you fail at your first attempt, well, that’s normal.
 Try again tomorrow.
-And again.
-It’s pretty hard to catch just the sort of perfect seeing required to see this star, so persistence is an important ingredient in the recipe.
-Perfect seeing, a telescope in perfect shape, high magnification, and persistence: that’s how it’s done.
+It’s hard to catch the perfect seeing required, so persistence is important.
+Perfect seeing, a telescope in perfect shape, high magnification, and persistence: That’s how it’s done.

 Good luck, and clear skies.